Maria Balshaw: Capital transformation

+Reopening

-The Whitworth reopened on 14 February 2015, with over 18,000 people attending the new gallery in the first two days to explore new exhibitions from Cornelia Parker and Cai Guo-Qiang.
-In just six weeks over 100,000 visitors had explored the new gallery in the park.
+The Whitworth reopened on 14 February 2015, with more than 18,000 people attending the new gallery in the first two days to explore new exhibitions from Cornelia Parker and Cai Guo-Qiang.
+In just six weeks, more than 100,000 visitors had explored the new gallery in the park.
 The new Whitworth was named RIBA NW building of the year in May 2015.